karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-04T18:50:00Z
+When updated: 2025-09-04T19:05:00Z

-## Next up
-0. Execution mechanics for directory changes (important)
+## Next up0.
+Execution mechanics for directory changes (important)
    - Any tasks that reorganize the app tree (moves/renames/deletions) will be delivered as a precise file move plan (paths to move/rename/delete), not as patches.
 You will apply the plan in your IDE to avoid an “import blast area.”
    - After you confirm the moves are complete, I will follow up (if needed) with a small focused patch to adjust imports and wiring only.